eliasm12/Slack-Project-Manager/README.md

 # Slack Project Manager
 project management that is fully integrated with slack ,no need to use external web interface.
+You can create tasks/tickets within each channel , so tasks/tickets have direct replation with the channel they are created in.

 ## Commands